rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Logging and debugging requirements

 This interface is required to support DEBUG, INFO and ERROR messages.
-INFO and DEBUG should be disabled by default and enabled when required.
+INFO and DEBUG must be disabled by default and enabled when required.

 ### Memory and performance requirements